Pumpkin Pancakes (Eggless & Whole Wheat)

 Expert Tips

-5. Skillet or Pan: For making pancakes or fritters, a cast iron skillet or pan works best.
-Though you can use a good heavy steel pan or even a non-stick pan.
-Whichever pan you use, make sure that the pan is seasoned so that the pancakes do not stick on it.
+2. Skillet or Pan: For making pancakes or fritters, a cast iron skillet or griddle works best for even heat distribution, though you can use a good heavy steel pan or even a non-stick pan if that’s what you have on hand.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
-For more veetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.
+For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 pumpkin pancakes stacked on green plate drizzled with maple syrup with a side of cubed mangoes

-Pumpkin Pancakes (Eggless, Vegan, Whole Wheat)
+Pumpkin Pancakes Recipe (Healthy & Whole Wheat)

-5 from 5 votes
+5 from 7 votes

 Prep Time 5 minutes